 Note: The Education Authority (EA) has further information about school uniform grants in Northern Ireland.
 The EA decide the qualification criteria for a grant in a way similar to free school meals in Northern Ireland.

-Enforcement of school uniform rules and regulations differs.
+Enforcement of UK school uniform rules and regulations differ.
 It will depend on the educational facility your child attends.
 Some schools allow girls to wear trousers.
 Whereas, others have no problem for pupils to wear religious dress.